debraysimon/tpxle-doc/docs/AbeewayRefGuide/functioning/main-operating-modes/readme.md

 :::tip Note

- \(1\) Can be forbidden using *config_flags* parameter bit 1 and bit 15
+ <sup>(1)</sup> Can be forbidden using *config_flags* parameter bit 1 and bit 15
- (Refer to the section [Miscellaneous parameters](/downlink-messages/parameters-configuration/#miscellaneous-parameters) for more details)
+ (Refer to the section [Miscellaneous parameters](/AbeewayRefGuide/downlink-messages/parameters-configuration/#miscellaneous-parameters) for more details)
  :::

 ## Overview

- The tracker supports up to six different operational modes: Off, Standby, Motion tracking, Permanent tracking, Start/End tracking and activity tracking.
+ The tracker supports up to six different operational modes: Off, Standby, Motion tracking, Permanent tracking, Start/End motion tracking and activity tracking.

  The operational mode is configurable using the configuration parameters.

- For more details, please refer to [Parameters for operational modes](/downlink-messages/parameters-configuration/#parameters-for-operational-modes)
+ For more details, please refer to [Parameters for operational modes](/AbeewayRefGuide/downlink-messages/parameters-configuration/#parameters-for-operational-modes)

  Alongside the main operating mode, the tracker can perform extra operations known as side operations.
 All the side operations can be